hsed/icmesh/mbed/README.md

 1. Navigate to /mbed-os-exapmle-blinky/mbed-os/tools/settings.py and set the **GCC_ARM_PATH** to the path of your tools.
 This should be the bin folder, for example: `/home/user/gcc-arm-none-eabi-6-2017-q1-update/bin`.

 1. Enter `mbed compile -t GCC_ARM -m lpc11u24` and it will compile.
 Copy the bin to the mbed directory and enjoy!

+### Keil uVision (Offline compilation, Windows only)
+1. Download and install Kiel from http://az717401.vo.msecnd.net/eval/MDK-523.EXE.
+Note: This is a direct link, if it doesn't work, download _MDK-ARM_ from https://www.keil.com/download/product/.
+1. Download requires 720MB, installation will require more so be patient.
+1. After installing simply open `src/uvision/icmesh.uvprojx` and click "Project > Rebuild All Target Files".
+1. Final output in *.bin format should be placed inside the BUILD folder within the uvision folder.
+1. It's a lot faster and far stable than the online IDE!

 ##Current Progress